Pretty¶

 __pretty__(self, ctx)when you own the class. - Use

-register_type()for a concrete type and its subclasses. - Use
+register_type()for a concrete class and its subclasses. - Use

 register_func()for structural matching. - Use